de-tour/detour/README.md

 source ./bin/activate
 ```

-Make sure you are in the virtual environment.
+Make sure you activate the virtual environment.
 Now, clone the source code and then install the dependencies.

 ```python
 git clone https://github.com/de-tour/detour.git